-6710 Non-spendable Fund Balance
+- 6710 Non-spendable Fund Balance.
 The non-spendable fund balance classification includes amounts that cannot be spent because they are either (a) not in spendable form or (b) legally or contractually required to be maintained intact.
 The "not in spendable form" criterion includes items that are not expected to be converted to cash, for example, inventories and prepaid amounts.
 It also includes the long-term amount of loans and notes receivable, as well as property acquired for resale.
-The corpus (or principal) of a permanent fund is an example of an amount that is legally or contractually required to be maintained intact.

-Note: 6711-6717 are available for District use and will roll to 6710.

-6718-6719 are reserved for CDE use only.

-6720 Restricted Fund Balance

-Fund balance should be reported as restricted when constraints placed on the use of resources are either: (a) externally imposed by creditors (such as through debt covenants, grantors, contributors, or laws or regulations of other governments; or (b) imposed by law through constitutional provisions or enabling legislation.

-6721 Tabor 3% Emergency Reserve
+The corpus (or principal) of a permanent fund is an example of an amount that is legally or contractually required to be maintained intact. - 6711-6717 Available for district use and will roll to 6710. - 6718-6719 Reserved for CDE use only. - 6720 Restricted Fund Balance.
+Fund balance should be reported as restricted when constraints placed on the use of resources are either: (a) externally imposed by creditors (such as through debt covenants, grantors, contributors or laws or regulations of other governments; or (b) imposed by law through constitutional provisions or enabling legislation. - 6721 Tabor 3% Emergency Reserve. - 6722 TABOR Multi Year Obligations. - 6723 District Emergency Reserve (Letter of Credit or Real Estate).